dryproject/drylib.org/faq.rst

 Are there any plans to support Objective-C?
 -------------------------------------------

-There are no plans for explicit Objective-C support, but :doc:`c` can certainly be used from Objective-C code.
+There are no plans for explicit Objective-C support, though :doc:`c` can certainly be used from Objective-C code.